gamedaoco/gamedao-protocol/flow/README.md

 ### Dispatchable Functions

 * `create_campaign` - Create an on chain campaign by organization controller, allowing to specify its lifetime and amount to be raised.
-* `update_state` - Update status of the campaign allowing it to be finized earlier its due date.
 * `contribute` - Contribute to the campaign as an investor.
 This will lock some of your funds and transfer them to treasury of campaign succeeds.